SPICE is a program of the Freeman Spogli Institute for International Studies.

 (Click here to return to the Stanford e-China main page.)

-Stanford e-China’s goal is to offer high-achieving high school students and year 1 and 2 university students in China an online opportunity to engage directly with Stanford University scholars and Silicon Valley entrepreneurs to learn about cutting-edge technologies that are currently impacting China, the United States, and the world.
+Stanford e-China’s goal is to offer high-achieving high school students and year 1 and 2 university students in China an online opportunity to engage directly with Stanford University scholars and Silicon Valley entrepreneurs to learn about issues and cutting-edge technologies that are currently impacting China, the United States, and the world.

 Stanford e-China is directed by the Stanford Program on International and Cross-Cultural Education (SPICE), a program of the Freeman Spogli Institute for International Studies at Stanford University.